pfenninglab/TACIT/evaluationScriptsEnhancerPhenotypeAssociations/readme.txt

 The program writes output as described, and additionally reports the result of a Wilcoxon rank-sum test between the set of p-values associated with genes near OCRs of interest and the set of p-values associated with all other genes that occur in input file 3.
 OCRs of interest are those that appear in column 4 of input file 1.

+phylolm_p_correlation is a Python 3 script for comparing p-value distributions for p-values associated with OCRs with average PhyloP conservation scores.
+It can also be used for p-value-like metrics, such as the fraction of successful trials.
+It takes three positional command-line arguments:
+1) Mouse or Human coordinates of each OCR, as a BED file.
+2) A space-separated file with the p-value associated with each OCR (one per line), with OCRs in column 1 and p-values in column 4.
+3) [human | mouse], to specify the species to use for PhyloP scores.
+Paths for each species are hardcoded.
+The program reports the result of a Pearson correlation between the set of p-values associated with OCRs and the average PhyloP scores of those OCRs.

 makePGLSSbatch.py is a Python 3 script for creating a submission script for running ocr_phylolm.r or ocr_phyloglm.r on a cluster.